 - Doomsday: After a viral outbreak, Scotland is walled off and its inhabitants return to their tribal, modern primitive roots.

-- Mad Max sequels The Road Warrior and Mad Max: Beyond Thunderdome and Mad Max: Fury Road are all examples of post-Apunkalyptic tribes of ne'er-do-wells (often seen with fairly typical scavenged Post-Apunkalyptic Armor) encountered in the wastelands of the Apocalyptic world they inhabit.
+- Mad Max sequels The Road Warrior, Mad Max: Beyond Thunderdome and Mad Max: Fury Road are all examples of post-Apunkalyptic tribes of ne'er-do-wells (often seen with fairly typical scavenged Post-Apunkalyptic Armor) encountered in the wastelands of the Apocalyptic world they inhabit.
 As the Trope Codifiers for this look, they're also the direct inspiration for most of the examples below.

 - The Postman — After a bout of Doomsday, society breaks down, and people revert to either insular villages or large authoritarian, sometimes punkish, communes for survival.